abbasbukhari/photolabs2/README.md

 ## Features

-- View photos on the homepage.
+- Browse and view high-quality photos from various photographers.
-- Explore photos by categories (topics).
+- Filter photos by categories (People, Nature, Travel, Animals, Fashion).
-- View a larger version of a photo and similar photos.
+- View detailed photo information in a modal overlay.
+- Like/unlike photos with visual heart icon feedback
-- Like photos and track liked photos with a heart icon in the navigation bar.
+- Track liked photos with a counter in the navigation bar
+- Responsive design for various screen sizes
-- Backend API for managing photos and topics.
+- Real-time API integration for fresh content
-- Database reset functionality for development and testing.

 ---

 ## Tech Stack

 ### Frontend
-- **React**: For building the user interface.
+- **React**: For building the user interface with functional components and hooks.
-- **React Router**: For navigation between pages.
+- **Context API**: For global state management of favorites.
-- **Axios**: For making API requests.
+- **Axios**: For making API requests to the backend.
+- **SCSS**: For component styling with BEM methodology.

 ### Backend
 - **Node.js**: For the server runtime.